 So it has been for most of the last 220 years in presidential politics.
 Notably, one of those elections, that of our 16th president Abraham Lincoln, was so contentious it literally divided the nation in 1860 and led to the bloody War Between the States.

 But the current GOP primary season is a case study in how anger and despair lead to confusion and delusion, which has resulted in enormous division within a political party, before getting to the general election.

 I profiled the GOP primary breakdown last July in a column on the “Obama Effect” and its impact on the current election cycle.
-Over the last seven years, Barack Hussein Obama has taken the Democratic Party so far left that an avowed Socialist is now a serious contender against the Democrats' “establishment candidate,” Hillary Clinton.
+Over the last seven years, Barack Hussein Obama has taken the Democrat Party so far left that an avowed Socialist is now a serious contender against the Democrats’ “establishment candidate,” Hillary Clinton.